It's the jewel in ITV's daytime programming crown and has been hooking viewers since 1988 – but who has presented This Morning?

-Schofield has now been at This Morning for even longer than Madeley and Finnigan, co-hosting with Britton's replacement Holly Willoughby.
+Schofield was at This Morning for even longer than Madeley and Finnigan, co-hosting with Britton's replacement Holly Willoughby.

-The pair's friendship is a hit with viewers, who have loved seeing them giggle their way through many an episode and even present in awards show outfits from the night before after one of their annual successes as best daytime TV show at the National Television Awards.
+The pair's friendship was a hit with viewers, who loved seeing them giggle their way through many an episode and even present in awards show outfits from the night before after one of their annual successes as best daytime TV show at the National Television Awards.

-Willoughby and Schofield host Dancing On Ice together too and have even been known to holiday with each other's families.
+Willoughby and Schofield hosted Dancing On Ice together too and have even been known to holiday with each other's families.

-In February 2020, Willoughby was by her friend Schofield's side as he came out live on air, announcing that his wife and daughters had been helping him accept that he was gay.
+In February 2020, Willoughby was by Schofield's side as he came out live on air, announcing that his wife and daughters had been helping him accept that he was gay.

 Fern Britton and John Leslie (2001 - 2002)